punyakrit/social-share/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 ```

+## License
+This project is licensed under

+## Learn More
+To learn more about the project, check out our Learn More page.

 <!-- Open Source Programs -->
 <div>